What can you do to survive and even thrive in this economic downturn?

 It’s almost a guarantee that a large majority of your competition, if not all of them are hunkering down.
 This is time for you to take advantage of their fear and own your market!
-Facebook advertising is about to get as cheap as it’s been in years because everyone is pulling the plug on their marketing budget, but guess what everyone is doing at their houses during quarantine?
+Facebook advertising services are about to get as cheap as they have been in years because everyone is pulling the plug on their marketing budget, but guess what everyone is doing at their houses during quarantine?
 That’s right, they’re doubling their time on social media.

 When and how can I take action?

 Every business should be working on cutting budget and running as lean as possible during this time, but that does not include your marketing budget.
 This is the time for you to increase your marketing efforts and get your brand in front of as many targeted individuals as possible.
 This is not the time to skimp out and start running your own social media ads if you’ve never done them before, that’s the quickest way to throw your money away.
 This is the time to start running ROI focused, conversion based, social media advertisements that will at a bare minimum break even financially.
 Obviously the goal of any marketing effort is to make money, but even if you’re breaking even on your customer acquisition of new clients you’re in the same place you’d be if you opted to hunker down, but with a larger share of the market.
 Hopefully your business will under promise and over deliver with these precious clients, so they will turn into repeat customers, and now you’ve successfully taken them from your competition.
 This goes for any business in any industry, if you have any cash on hand at this time.
 Learn more about our Conversion Based Facebook Advertising Packages.

 What if I can’t service clients right now?